microsoft/bedrock/docs/firstWorkload/README.md

 $ cat ~/cluster-deployment/keys/node-ssh-key.pub | xclip
 ```

-Paste this into your `definition.json` file as the value for `ssh_public_key`.
+3. Paste this into your `definition.json` file as the value for `ssh_public_key`.

 ### Create Azure Resource Group

-You will also need an already created resource group in your subscription with the resource group name you chose above before you do a `terraform apply`.
-Use the following command to create this:
+You will need a resource group in your subscription before you do a `terraform apply`.

+To create a resource group:

 ```bash
 $ az group create -l westus2 -n myuser-cluster-rg